kordood/kordood/README.md

 ### Hi there 👋
-🔭 I’m currently working on Android Application Analysis
+🔭 I’m currently working on Android Application Analysis and Software Language Translation
-👯 I’m looking to collaborate on Fuzzing, LLVM
+👯 I’m looking to collaborate on LLVM, Software Analysis.
+⚡ Any kinds of idea are welcome it is motivational!

 <!--
 **kordood/kordood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.